JanChyczynski/wheres-my-UFO/README.md

 # Where's my UFO?
-Applications for tracking the position of rockets (or weather baloons, UFOs etc.) during launches.
+Application for tracking the position of rockets (or weather baloons, UFOs etc.) during launches.
 It consists of 2 main modules:
 1. Visualising the rocket's position based on the coordinates sent by the rocket